-The Construction Industry Transformation Programme, or CITP, is Malaysia’s national agenda to transform the construction industry during 2016-2020.
-The CITP was spearheaded by the Ministry of Works in collaboration with its agencies, primarily the Construction industry Development Board.
+The CITP, is Malaysia’s national agenda to transform the construction industry during 2016-2020.
+The CITP was spearheaded by the Ministry of Works in collaboration with its agencies, primarily the Construction Industry Development Board.

-There are also issued related to the low productivity of workers, due to the majority of them being unskilled, which puts the Malaysian construction industry behind many other countries and which contributes negatively to income growth.
+There are also issued related to low productivity of workers due to unskilled labour.
+This sets the industry behind other global players and contributes negatively to income growth.

 The industry also tends to favour labour over modern technologies and methods of construction, which leads to low implementation of such technologies as Industrialised Building Systems.

-As a result of these, Malaysian companies are facing increased competition both domestically and abroad from foreign competitors who are better equipped to provide construction services.
-This is also due to constraints in going abroad, including financing and market intelligence to win in target overseas markets.
+As a result, Malaysian companies face increased competition both domestically and abroad who may be better equipped to provide construction services.
+Limitations remain in financing and market intelligence that hinders the targeting of overseas markets.

-The above is just a sampling of the issues in the construction industry.
-Given the importance of the industry to the country, in terms of development of the built environment and its contributions to the Malaysian economy (click here for an infographic on the construction industry in Malaysia), the government included the industry in the 11th Malaysia Plan under Chapter 8 and Focus Area D, as well as in the Services Sector Blueprint.
+The government included the industry in the 11th Malaysia Plan under Chapter 8 and Focus Area D, as well as in the Services Sector Blueprint.

 The CITP was developed to support the thrusts of the 11th Malaysia Plan and to accelerate the development of the Malaysian construction industry to prepare it to meet the future demands of the Malaysian economy.

-Achieving this would require an industry transformation, which is at the heart of the CITP.
-Realising this transformation will have to be a collaborative effort, due to the strong inter-dependencies between construction and other sectors of the economy.
-A joint effort of stakeholders across government ministries and agencies, industry players, professional boards and associations, universities and research organisations will be needed if the CITP is to be successful.
+The CITP is an ongoing process across government ministries and agencies, industry players, professional boards and associations, universities and research organisations will be needed if the CITP is to be successful.

-Four strategic thrusts have been identified to guide the transformation and continued development of the construction industry and to address the issues mentioned above:
+Four strategic thrusts guide the transformation and continued development of the construction industry and to address the issues mentioned above:

-Over 150 stakeholder groups were involved in providing input to the CITP, including ministries, government agencies, industry players, professional boards and associations, universities and training institutes, industry experts and numerous other industry players including corporations.
+Over 150 stakeholder groups provided input to the CITP, including ministries, government agencies, industry players, professional boards and associations, universities and training institutes, industry experts and numerous other industry players including corporations.